chromiumembedded/cef/cef1/tools/distrib/win/README.txt

 * Unicode support
     icudt.dll

+Optional components:

 * Localized resources
     locales/
-  Note: A .pak file is loaded from this folder based on the value of CefSettings.locale.
+  Note: Contains localized strings for WebKit UI controls.
+A .pak file is loaded from this folder based on the CefSettings.locale value.
 Only configured locales need to be distributed.
 If no locale is configured the default locale of "en-US" will be used.
-The locales folder must exist in the same directory as libcef.dll.
+Locale file loading can be disabled completely using CefSettings.pack_loading_disabled.
+The locales folder path can be customized using CefSettings.locales_dir_path.

 * Other resources
-    chrome.pak
-  Note: The chrome.pak file must exist in the same directory as libcef.dll.

-Optional components:
+    devtools_resources.pak
+  Note: Contains WebKit image and inspector resources.
+Pack file loading can be disabled completely using CefSettings.pack_loading_disabled.
+The resources directory path can be customized using CefSettings.resources_dir_path.

 * FFmpeg audio and video support avcodec-54.dll